Start with Dormant Crowns

 Plant in Rows

 Although asparagus can be started from seed, the plants take 3 years to mature, so it is usually grown from 1-year-old crowns.
+However, the plant can be productive for 10 years or more, so it's worth the wait.
 You can start planting as soon as the soil is workable in late winter or early spring.
-Figure on planting 30-50 crowns for a family of 2-4 persons.
+How much your family enjoys asparagus determines how many plants you will need.
+A good start is 10 plants for each person.
+If it's a family favorite or you plan to freeze some for later, you'll want to plant more.